I personally prefer hot press watercolor paper.

 The colors on hot press wash off faster after multiple washes.
 Cold press papers tend to “keep” the colors more than hot press.
 This is neither here nor there.
 It’s just something to be aware of.
 (And once again, comes down to personal preference).

 That’s one reason why some folks with start off with cold press, try hot press, then move immediately back to cold press.
 They don’t like how hot press doesn’t keep the colors as well.

 As with anything, you get used to how things work with the method you use the most.
 That includes the tools.
 You get comfortable with the tools you use the most.

-I’m now more comfortable with hot press paper.
+I’m now more comfortable with hot press.
 I’ve adjusted accordingly, despite actually starting with cheap cold press paper (which I will strongly not recommend – another story for another day).

 Try them both